khoih-prog/EthernetWebServer/README.md

 ### Note for STM32 board usage
-Please see the [***Supported STM Boards and how to use***](https://github.com/khoih-prog/EthernetWebServer/issues/1)
+Please see the [***Supported STM Boards and how to use***](https://github.com/khoih-prog/EthernetWebServer/issues/1) It's better for STM32 boards to use the new [EthernetWebServer_STM32 library for STM32](https://github.com/khoih-prog/EthernetWebServer_STM32).

 This is simple yet complete WebServer library for `AVR, Teensy,SAM, STM32F, Intel, etc.` boards running Ethernet shields.
 The functions are similar and compatible to ESP8266/ESP32 WebServer libraries to make life much easier to port sketches from ESP8266/ESP32.